Numerical Analysis of a Corrected Smagorinsky Model: Numerical Tests

 \subsection{A test with exact solution}

-(taken from V. DeCaria, W. J. Layton and M. McLaughlin \cite{Victor2017artificial}) The first experiment tests the accuracy of Modified Smagorinsky Model \eqref{msm8} and convergence rate of \eqref{method}.
+(Taken from V. DeCaria, W. J. Layton and M. McLaughlin \cite{Victor2017artificial}) The first experiment tests the accuracy of the Corrected Smagorinsky Model \eqref{CSM8} and convergence rate of \eqref{method}.
 The following test has an exact solution for the 2D Navier Stokes problem. \\ Let the domain $\Omega=(-1,1)\times(-1,1)$.
 The exact solution is as follows:

-This is inserted into the NSE and the body force $f(x,t)$ calculated. \\ Uniform meshes were used with 270 nodes per side on the boundary.
+This is inserted into the CSM and the body force $f(x,t)$ is calculated. \\ Uniform meshes were used with 270 nodes per side on the boundary and the degrees of freedom for the velocity space is 292681 and for the pressure space is 73441.
 The mesh is fine enough compared to the time-step so that the main error from time-steps is only considered here.
 Taylor-Hood elements (P2-P1) were used in this test.
-We ran the test up to $T=10.$ \\ We take $C_s=0.1, \ \mu=0.4,\ \delta$ is taken to be the shortest edge of all triangles $\approx 0.104757$.
+We ran the test up to $T=10.$ We take $C_s=0.1, \ \mu=0.4,\ \delta$ is taken to be the shortest edge of all triangles.
 The norms used in the table heading are defined as follows,

-From the Table \cref{tab:test1-Re5000}, we see the convergence rate is 1 which is expected from Backward Euler \eqref{method} discretization.
+From the \cref{tab:test1a-Re5000}, we see the temporal convergence rate is 1 which is expected from Backward Euler \eqref{method} discretization.

+Using Taylor-Hood elements, \cref{thm:numerial-error} predicts a convergence rate in space of $O(h^{1.75})$, with a moderate constant, for $\| w- w^h\|_{\infty,0}$ and $\|\grad( w- w^h)\|_{0,0}$.
+But with the estimates in \cref{re:nonlinear}, the order of convergence is $O(h^2)$, with a large constant $\frac{1}{\nu}$.
+In \cref{tab:test1b-Re5000}, third and fifth column show rates $O(h^{1.78})$ until the error plateaus (last line) at the error in the time discretization (last line in \cref{tab:test1a-Re5000}).
+There is still some gap between the theoretical convergence rate and the actual convergence rate we get in \cref{tab:test1b-Re5000}.
+The behavior of the pressure error for this test problem is unclear as well in \cref{tab:test1b-Re5000}.